OpenInternet/saferjourno/content/chapters/chapter-1.en.md

 ## Introduction

-Journalists face a wide-range of digital threats because of the work that they do.
+Journalists face a wide range of digital threats because of the work that they do.
 These threats range from online abuse to hacking to spyware and they have serious consequences both for the journalists themselves as well as for freedom of expression.
 Even though these challenges are significant, there are steps that journalists can take to protect themselves.
 The first of those steps is understanding digital risk and how to mitigate it.

 This chapter will cover: